 The Society confers a number of honors, awards, prizes, and research fellowships.

-The Program Committee invites proposals for complete panels and individual papers.
+The Program Committee of the ASLH invites proposals for complete panels and individual papers for the 2019 meeting to be held November 21-24 in Boston.
 Panels and papers on any facet or period of legal history from anywhere in the world are welcome.
-We also welcome any other form of structured presentation to fill a 90-minute slot.
-Additionally, we are seeking proposals for full-day or half-day pre-conference symposia crafted around related themes.
+We encourage thematic proposals that transcend traditional periodization and geography.